memery1446/DexAggregator/README.md

         - Let's now install Hardhat, which is going to make the development process easier by offering a local node and easy access to test Ether.

-        Make sure you are in your project directory (ex. `cd MyDexAggregator`).
+        Make sure the terminal is in project root directory (ex. `cd MyDexAggregator`).
 Take careful note of the dashes in the next command.

             => =>     IN YOUR TERMINAL, RUN: `npm install --save-dev hardhat`   <= <=

                 For help or more information:
                 https://hardhat.org/hardhat-runner/docs/getting-started#installation

-                Your clone of URDEX is now connected with Hardhat and almost ready for development.
+                The clone is now connected with Hardhat and almost ready for development.

         - Let's go ahead complete the set-up for Sepolia deployment.
 It's good to get all setup done before making changes.

-         => =>    Obtain a URL for Sepolia testnet deployment from Alchemy or Infura, and paste it into the `.env` file you created, replacing the placeholder text after the equal sign.   <= <=
+         => =>    Obtain a URL for Sepolia testnet deployment from Alchemy or Infura, and paste it into the `.env` file, replacing the placeholder text after the equal sign.   <= <=
                     For help:
                     https://www.alchemy.com/
                     https://www.infura.io/

         => =>   Connect a web3 wallet like Metamask with the Hardhat Network.
-Note that "show test networks" may need to be selected in order to find the Hardhat Netowork option.  <= <=
+Note that "show test networks" mayneed to be selected in order to find the Hardhat Netowork option.  <= <=
+                    For help:
+                    https://metamask.io

-    Be sure your terminal is in your project's root directory, then:
+    Be sure the terminal is in project's root directory, then:

         => =>     IN YOUR TERMINAL, RUN: `npx hardhat node`  <= <=

-    You'll see a node spin up with lots of addreses and private keys.
-It will act as your Ethereum node during development and the addresses and keys will remain consistent launch to launch.
+    A node will spin up with lots of addresses and private keys.
+It will act as an Ethereum node during development and the addresses and keys will remain consistent launch to launch.
+This makes development much easier and cuts down on constant re-deployments.

-        => =>   Scroll to the top of the node information and copy the private key for account -0-.   <= <=
+        => =>   Scroll to the top of the node information in the terminal.
+                Copy the private key for account -0-.   <= <=

     In zero based accounting, this is the first account and will be the deployer account in Hardhat.

-        => =>   Paste that address into the `.env` file, replacing the placeholder text.    <= <= For help:
+        => =>   Paste that address into the `.env` file, replacing the placeholder text.
+Save.   <= <=
-                    https://metamask.io

-         => =>   Now go to your Web3 wallet and make sure you're on the Hardhat Network.
+         => =>   Now make sure that the Web3 wallet is on the Hardhat Network.
 Select 'add account or hardware wallet.'
 Follow prommpts to add an account.
-Paste the same private key from account -0-, follow prompts, and name the account Hardhat 0, or a name of your choice.    <= <=
+Paste the same private key from account -0-, follow prompts, and name the account Hardhat 0.    <= <=

-    I highly recommend putting Hardhat in the name of this account to avoid later confusion.
+         Note: If previous Hardhat work has been done using this wallet, this account is likely set up already.
+Simply confirm the address with account -0- on the Hardhat Node.

         => =>   Obtain an Etherscan API key for contract verification, and paste it into the `.env`file, replacing the placeholder text.   <= <=
                     Go to:
                     https://etherscan.io/

+        Now the .env file is complete.

       ***WARNING: Never send actual crypto to this or any address on the Hardhat node.
 Hardhat private keys are known to all and they stay consistent to facilitate easy development.***

     Congratulations!
-You are now ready to develop, expand, or just enjoy your own edition URDEX.
-You can rest assured knowing that extensive security measures are implemented and tested.
+The cloned APP is ready to develop, expand, or just enjoy as is.
+Rest assured knowing that extensive security measures are implemented and tested.
 There's more about testing coming up but here are some key features:
                     - Reentrancy protection on all critical functions
                     - Slippage protection mechanisms
                     - Price manipulation resistance